Clashing views on psychological issues

 Summary

-In An American obsession: Science, medicine, and homosexuality in modern society Terry J raises some crucial questions regarding the position of LGBT community, their movement and most importantly their disgust for scientific, he also proposes the diversity of opinion present in these groups regarding the authority of modern scientific research regarding homosexuality.
-The book has a range of discussions that includes history of homosexual movements, the gradual progress in the medicine and scientific research concerning the justification of homosexual behaviour and also highlights the position of the detractors that see homosexuality as the sign of the demise of human history.
+In An American Obsession: Science, medicine, and Homosexuality in Modern Society, Terry J raises some crucial questions regarding the position of the LGBT community, their movement, and most importantly, their disgust for scientific; he also proposes the diversity of opinion present in these groups regarding the authority of modern scientific research regarding homosexuality.
+The book has a range of discussions that include a history of homosexual movements, the gradual progress in medicine, and scientific research concerning the justification of homosexual behavior, and it also highlights the position of the detractors who see homosexuality as a sign of the demise of human history.

 Rationale

-The study of scientific ideas and medicine throughout the history suggests some general prejudices that conditioned and mold it for their personal gains, like Nazi Germany and the Japanese did during world war two in order to justify their actions they used evolution by natural selection.
+The study of scientific ideas and medicine throughout history suggests some general prejudices that conditioned and molded it for their personal gains like Nazi Germany and the Japanese did during world war two.
+In order to justify their actions, they used evolution by natural selection.

 Queer science: The use and abuse of research into homosexuality